 When Mike Saperstein and Evan David (owners of one of South Florida’s best Burger joints Charm City Burger Company) announced El Jefe Luchador earlier this year I was ecstatic for a couple of reasons.
-Over the course of the last couple of years I’ve become a giant fan of authentic Mexican food and I’ve been a fan of wrestling as long as I can remember.
-My grandfather wrestled under a mask in South America and Cuba but that’s a story for another day.
+Over the course of the last couple of years, I’ve become a giant fan of “authentic” Mexican food and I’ve been a fan of wrestling as long as I can remember.
+My grandfather wrestled under a mask in Venezuela and Cuba but that’s a story for another day.

 The first thing that I noticed when I walked in was the wall of Mexican Wrestling Masks on the wall: